seb-v/seb-v.github.io/_posts/2025-01-20-Fast GPU Matrix multiplication.markdown

   <p class="legend">Figure 27 : Fake kernel with 32x more VALU operations</p>
 </div>

 Next thing I tried is to launch a single workgroup and have a single wave running.
-It turns out these 2-3 clocks latency are still there meaning it must comes from the VPGR distribution of these dual_fmac instructions.
+It turns out these 2-3 clocks latency are still there meaning it must comes from the VGPR distribution of these dual_fmac instructions.

 Ok, so let's take a closer look at these dual instructions and see if we can do something about it.
 Dual instructions are of that form :